 Workers’ compensation insurance protects your employees through a compensation plan that covers the costs associated with a workplace injury, illness, or death.
 The compensation plan can also replace part of their wages as they recuperate.
 Also, this type of insurance can pay compensation to an employee’s family in the event of a work-related death.
 In most states, workers’ compensation is mandatory for businesses with more than one employee, while in some states an employer needs to employ a certain number of individuals in order to be legally obligated to carry workers’ compensation, per the Insurance Journal.
 Other types of commercial insurance include commercial data breach insurance, commercial auto insurance, and business identity theft insurance.

 Commercial insurance is inherently complex.
 However, if you consult an independent and reputable agency, you can get competitive pricing, support, and an insurance plan that covers all your commercial risks.
-The team at Hoffman Brown Company are always looking out for you.
+The team at Hoffman Brown Company is always looking out for you.
 For tailored insurance policies, get in contact with us today by calling (818) 986-8200.